-The YMCA–Harvard Afterschool Food and Fitness Project aims to help afterschool programs and child care providers create healthy environments for children.
+[Note this project has ended.]
+The YMCA–Harvard Afterschool Food and Fitness Project aimed to help afterschool programs and child care providers create healthy environments for children.
 The HPRC conducted a quasi-experimental evaluation of a YMCA-driven intervention focused on nutrition and physical activity practice changes in 32 afterschool programs across the country.

 Principal Investigator: Steven Gortmaker, PhD